-MATH 5301 Teaching Undergraduate Mathematics
+MATH 5301 Building Connections in Mathematics

 Provides mathematics and mathematics education students with a study of current issues in the teaching and learning of undergraduate mathematics.
 Course topics will include an overview of undergraduate pedagogies and instructional design, learning theories, assessments, and current research in teaching and learning mathematics.